Murima/Cranium-API/README.md

-# Cranium
+# Cranium API
-Desktop Portal App for AMS, ELearning and Library
+Integrated API for Strathmore's Elearning, AMS and Library data.

+##Contribute
+The project needs documentation and the modules can be made more efficient.
+Any help in these areas is highly welcome.